zhongjie-wu/588_Final_Project/Experiments/README.md

 3. **Install Dependencies**:
    - Ensure that the version of Python used is >= 3.7.1.
    - Some Python packages are required for the experiment.
-Install them using pip:
+Install them using `pip`:
      ```
      pip install bardapi bert_score rouge openai
      ```
+   - `pip` will install the latest stable version of these packages.
+The versions for each package are also provided here:
+     - `bardapi`: v0.1.38
+     - `bert_score`: v0.3.13
+     - `rouge`: v1.0.1
+     - `openai`: v1.5.0
    - Ensure these packages are installed in your Python environment before running the experiment scripts.

 By following these steps, you should be able to recreate the experiment environment and reproduce the results as documented.
+There isn't a specific computing specification required beyond having enough computational power to query the Bard and GPT-4V APIs and calculate the BERT and ROUGE scores.

 # Files and Folders
 A description of each file and folder is listed below: